 7. Organizations I volunteer for have their own notebooks.
 I keep notes, meeting agendas, important emails and documents in each organization’s notebook.
 This eliminates the need for a paper file, and I always have the information I need at meetings.

 Evernote is one of the most helpful tools I have used to organize my work and personal information.
 It helps me be more efficient and productive.
 I hope I have inspired you to explore the many ways you can use this app to make your life and your work easier.
 I would love to hear from you on the ways you use Evernote.
-If you do not have an Evernote premium account, you can sign up for one via this link.
+If you do not have an Evernote Personal or Professional account, you can sign up for one via this link.